beerd7017/java-project-template/auto_deployment.md

-## Understanding TeamCity Continous Integration
+## Understanding TeamCity Continuous Integration

+Our TeamCity will be responsible for the execution of the builds.
+We will create a new TeamCity project and define our VCS root as our repository.

 ## Using GitFlow